ApisTox: a new benchmark dataset for the classification of small molecules toxicity on honey bees

 \section{Data Records}

-ApisTox dataset is available on GitHub \cite{ApisTox_GitHub}, as well as on Zenodo \cite{ApisTox_Zenodo}.
-We distribute the files on all stages of processing: raw, cleaned, the final dataset, and data splits as described in Methods section.
+ApisTox dataset is available on Zenodo \cite{ApisTox_Zenodo}, as well as on GitHub \cite{ApisTox_GitHub}.
+In both places, we distribute the files on all stages of processing: raw, cleaned, the final dataset, and data splits as described in the \q{Methods} section.
 All files are in human-readable CSV format.
-Main dataset file is \textit{dataset\_final.csv}, in \textit{outputs} directory, with structure described in Table \ref{tab:dataset_columns}.
+The main dataset file is \textit{dataset\_final.csv} (in \textit{outputs} directory on GitHub), with columns described in Table \ref{tab:dataset_columns}.

-Raw files are in \textit{raw\_data} directory. \textit{ecotox.csv} contains raw outputs of ECOTOX database query, and uses pipe \q{|} as separator.
-All other files use commas as separators. \textit{bpdb.csv} and \textit{ppdb.csv} consist of data from BPDB and PPDB, respectively.
+\textit{ecotox.csv} contains raw outputs of ECOTOX database query, and uses pipe \q{|} as separator.
+All other files use commas as separators. \textit{ppdb.csv} and \textit{bpdb.csv} files consist of data from PPDB and BPDB, respectively.
+For those two databases, we distribute only the subset of molecules that contained any bee pesticide data: 860 from PPDB and 122 from BPDB.
+From raw data available on the website, we only include the public identifiers: name, CID, CAS, SMILES.
+Columns \q{herbicide}, \q{fungicide}, \q{insecticide}, \q{other\_agrochemical}, \q{label} and \q{ppdb\_level} are features created from HTML responses, as described in the \q{Methods} section.
+On GitHub, those files are in the \textit{raw\_data} directory.